-11. MEASURING EFFECTIVENESS
+10. MEASURING EFFECTIVENESS

-Coopers acknowledge that our review and assessment to identify and address our modern slavery risks in our operations and across our supply chain, will be an ongoing and evolving process, to which we are committed to continue to build upon.
+Coopers acknowledges that our review and assessment to identify and address our modern slavery risks in our operations, and across our supply chain, will be an ongoing and evolving process, to which we are committed to continue to build upon.
 We have set ourselves several goals and continue to work towards these.

-Coopers completed a Modern Slavery Benchmark self-assessment in order to determine the maturity of its approach in the 2020 Financial Year.
-The selfassessment provided Coopers with ratings on various elements, including commitment, management systems and control, grievance and remediation.
+Coopers completed a Modern Slavery Benchmark self-assessment to determine the maturity of its approach in the initial reporting period.
+The selfassessment provided Coopers with ratings on various elements, including commitment, management systems and control, grievance, and remediation.

-Coopers has addressed several of the recommendations from the selfassessment since 2020 and continues to monitor the effectiveness of the processes and procedures that have been implemented to address the modern slavery risks that we may contribute to since this time.
+Coopers has addressed numerous recommendations since that time, and continues to monitor the effectiveness of the processes and procedures that have been implemented to address the modern slavery risks that we may contribute to since this time.

 However, there are some outstanding objectives which we continue to work towards.
-Specifically to:
+Specifically, to:

-- Conduct a comprehensive materiality risk assessment of existing suppliers to identify the most salient risks to human rights. - Establish human rights risk criteria to explicitly assess suppliers during pre-qualification as a vendor. - Introduce modern slavery awareness training for all employees. - Introduce ongoing monitoring through supplier engagement to ensure alignment with modern slavery related requirements. - Appoint a dedicated resource to assist in answering queries from employees and suppliers. - Introducing a specific grievance and remediation procedure for modern slavery practices.
+- conduct a comprehensive materiality risk assessment of existing suppliers to identify the most salient risks to human rights; - establish human rights risk criteria to explicitly assess suppliers during pre-qualification as a vendor; - introduce modern slavery awareness training for all employees; - introduce ongoing monitoring through supplier engagement to ensure alignment with modern slavery related requirements; - appoint a dedicated resource to assist in answering queries from employees and suppliers; - introduce a specific grievance and remediation procedure for modern slavery practices; and preparation of materials, in addition to this report, which set out our modern slavery risks for customers to enable informed decision making.